SAP Commissions and it’s possibilities

 When talking about running the Pipeline, we should shed some light on what the Pipeline actually is.
 It is the key part of SAP Commissions – the calculation engine.
 After setting up all the rules, tables, variables, conditions, the Pipeline can be run and it will calculate specific payments for specific positions in given period.

-Stages of a pipeline run can be described as follows:
+The stages of a pipeline run can be described as follows:

 If you need to know if the adjustments you plan to make in a Compensation plan are going to work as expected, there is a great tool in the system just for that.
 With the Model tool you can simulate planned changes in advance, simulate results in various scenarios using historical data.
 Therefore you can do that without actually changing or even messing up the current “live” Compensation plan.